The Herpes virus can manifest in multiple parts of the body.

 Seek medical treatment early in the infection, thereby ensuring you don’t face any health complications.

 Infections are caused by different organisms, but viral infections are particularly difficult to deal with because they’re resistant to antibiotics.
-Moreover, infections caused by the herpes simplex virus are those that remain with you for life as there is no herpes cure, making them that much deadlier.
+Infections caused by the herpes virus can be fatal and currently do not have a cure.
+The effects of it can stay with you for a lifetime.
 To add to this, the herpes virus is very common, highly contagious, and can also infect children.
-This means that improper care or untreated symptoms could very easily infect entire families and this could then lead to a trickle-down effect in communities.
+It means that improper care or untreated symptoms could very easily infect entire families and this could then lead to a trickle-down effect in communities.

-The herpes disease, like many other infections, is something you should be aware of, especially if you know an infected person.
+Herpes disease, like many other infections, is something you should be aware of, especially if you know an infected person.
 This helps to protect yourself against the infection and also allows you to take the right measures if you do get infected.
-Moreover, not all symptoms of herpes are visible and knowing what to expect can help you keep it from spreading further.
+Moreover, not all symptoms of herpes are visible, and knowing what to expect can help you keep it from spreading further.